Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: Patches reconstructed from point clouds and their error analysis

-\emph{Note that $\pi$ is not necessarily defined using the global coordinates in $\R^3$, but can be alternately defined on every local patch $\Omega_h^j$ using the local coordinates on it.} We use $\partial$ to denote the Jacobian, e.g., $\partial \pi\in \R^{3\times 2}$ is the Jacobian of the geometry map evaluated locally based on the local coordinates on $\Omega_{h}^j$.
-It turns out that this relationship is important for the error analysis in this paper.
+It is important to highlight that $\pi$ isn't necessarily defined using the global coordinates in $\R^3$, but alternatively defined on each local patch $\Omega_h^j$ using the local coordinates within it.
+Here, $\partial$ denotes the Jacobian, for instance, $\partial \pi\in \R^{3\times 2}$ signifies the Jacobian of the geometry map evaluated locally based on the local coordinates on $\Omega_{h}^j$.
+Remarkably, \eqref{eq:metric_tensor} plays a pivotal role in the error analysis presented in this paper.